JuliaIO/Tar.jl/README.md

 `predicate(hdr)` is true.
 This can be used to selectively extract only parts of an archive, to skip entries that cause `extract` to throw an error, or to record what is extracted during the extraction process.

+### Tar.tree_hash

+    tree_hash(tarball) -> Vector{UInt8}

+* `tarball`   :: Union{AbstractString, IO}

+Calculate the git tree hash of the files and directory structure in a tar archive ("tarball") located at the path `tarball`.
+If `tarball` is an IO object instead of a path, then the archive contents will be read from that IO stream.
+The tree hash is computed without extracting the files to disk.

 ### Tar.list